 What Happens After I Self-Refer?

-Once you complete the form you will get an email confirming that we have received it (please check your Junk Email folder).
+Once you have completed and submitted the form, you will receive an email confirmation that we have received it (please check your Junk Email folder).

 It will then be looked at by an expert clinician (triaged) to assess who you need to see.